Narmos/AC10M/README.md

 ## Usage

+Take a look at the `config.py` file

-For Linux and macOS
+Run for Linux and macOS

 ```
 python3 main.py
 ```

-For Windows
+Run for Windows

 ```
 python main.py